nikhitha1167/CAD_assignment_1/README.md

 IMPLEMENTATION STEPS

-Create the Required Files
+The file logic_simulator.py contains the Python logic simulator.

-First, create the following files in the same folder:
+The file fulladder.v contains the structural Verilog description of the full adder.

-1. logic_simulator.py
+The file input_vectors.txt contains the input combinations to be simulated.

-2. fulladder.v
+How to Run the Program

-3. input_vectors.txt
+ 1. Keep these files in the same folder: logic_simulator.py, fulladder.v, input_vectors.txt and output_results.txt (the output file may be created automatically).

    The file logic_simulator.py contains the Python logic simulator.

    The file fulladder.v contains the structural Verilog description of the full adder.

     The file input_vectors.txt contains the input combinations to be simulated.

-Open the terminal in the folder containing the files.
+ 2. Open Command Prompt or PowerShell in that folder.

-Run the following command:
+ 3. Check Python installation using: python --version

-python logic_simulator.py fulladder.v input_vectors.txt output_results.txt
+ 4. Run the complete batch simulation using: python logic_simulator.py fulladder.v input_vectors.txt output_results.txt

-After simulation, the calculated results are written into:
+ 5. The program displays the primary inputs, primary outputs, number of gates, gate information and gate levelization.

-output_results.txt
+ 6. It then simulates all vectors in input_vectors.txt

-This file contains the simulation results corresponding to the input vector
+ 7. The final results are saved in output_results.txt